vargind/vargind/README.md

 Please refer to [this repository](https://github.com/vargind/hello-world-app) for further indications that I can write arbitrary code suitable for a pre-employment coding test.

 Please refer to my work github account [peterv-work](https://github.com/peterv-work) to see lots of pretty commit graphs (to private repos) for further evidence that I am competent enough to be worth employing.

+See also [peterv-bentley](https://github.com/peterv-bentley) for when I was doing paid development on open-source projects.